Subscriber Privacy Rights Notice

 If you prefer to contact us in writing instead of by telephone, you may send a written request to Full Channel 57 Everett Street Warren, RI 02885.
 Be sure to include your name and address, your Full Channel account number, and a daytime telephone number where you can be reached in the event we have any questions about your request.
 The written request should be signed by the person who is identified in our billing records as the subscriber.

-To help reduce unwanted telemarketing calls, the FCC offers telephone subscribers the opportunity to register their residential telephone numbers, including wireless numbers, in its national Do Not Call registry.
+To help reduce unwanted telemarketing calls, the Federal Trade Commission offers telephone subscribers the opportunity to register their residential telephone numbers, including wireless numbers, in its national Do Not Call registry.
 You may register for the list without charge by calling 1-888-382-1222 or TTY/TDD 1-866-290-4236 from the telephone number you are registering or online at www.donotcall.gov.
-The Federal Do-Not-Call rules contain an “established business relationship” exception that permits a company that has such a relationship with you, to call even if your number is registered.
+Federal Do Not Call rules contain an “established business relationship” exception that permits a company that has such a relationship with you, to call even if your number is registered.

 If you believe that you have been aggrieved by any act of ours in violation of the Cable Act, we encourage you to contact us directly in order to resolve your question or concern.
 You may also enforce the limitations imposed on us by the Cable Act as applicable with respect to your personally identifiable information through a civil lawsuit seeking damages, attorneys’ fees, and litigation costs.
 Other rights and remedies may be available to you under federal or other applicable laws as well.